Home About Basics Casts Theory Verification

 Input, equipment

-The equipment for both simulations is
+The equipment is identical for both

-identical, see the 50ft oh ref. cast.
+simulations, see 50ft oh ref. cast.

 Output, animation